Then I read a story about a boy who had a major GOD Complex. It was more of a cautionary tale about arrogance and in the end, he faced the punishment.

 In this counseling answer:

-• If you have sincerely repented and said shahada Allah will and has forgiven you.
+If you have sincerely repented and said shahada Allah will forgive you.

 As Salamu Alaykum brother,

 Brother, I’m not exactly sure what your activities entailed besides reading.
+Because reading about history or such stories is not considered shirk, to my knowledge.
 The question that you must ask yourself is, did you engage an act of worship not for the sake of Allah but directed towards other deities?
 If you did and you were not knowledgeable about Islam, you did not know you were committing shirk as you stated.

 As you know Allah swt is the most merciful, most forgiving and He forgives all sins except for shirk at the time of death.
 If you feel that you did commit shirk (and only you know what activities you engaged in), insha’Allah brother, please do repent to Allah and ask for forgiveness.